mrcsmcl/team4gdd/home.md

 # Game Summary

-In a high-tech futuristic world, two operatives undertake a dangerous mission to infiltrate and escape a secure facility.
-One player navigates the physical environment in 3D, evading security measures and unlocking barriers, while the other player, trapped in the digital system, moves through a 2D cyberspace, solving puzzles that influence the physical world.
-Working together, they must avoid detection and find the extraction point before time runs out.
+In a high-tech futuristic world, two operatives team up to escape a high-security facility.
+One player controls the 3D character navigating the physical space, evading guards and unlocking paths, while the other player infiltrates the facility’s digital systems in a 2D interface.
+The 2D player starts with limited access, only able to suggest directions to the 3D player.
+As they solve puzzles and hack into deeper system levels, they gain new abilities, including real-time camera access, door controls, and the ability to intercept guard communications.
+This allows the 2D player to guide the 3D player safely through the environment, avoiding detection and unlocking alternative routes.

 # Key Features

-- Dual Perspectives: Unique 3D and 2D gameplay with interdependent mechanics.
+- Dual Perspectives: Asymmetrical gameplay with interconnected 3D and 2D mechanics.
-- Co-op Gameplay: Both players must communicate and coordinate actions in real-time.
+- Co-op Gameplay: Both players must communicate and coordinate actions in real time.
-- Stealth Mechanics: 3D player avoids AI guards, hides, and disables security systems.
+- Stealth Mechanics: The 3D player evades guards, hides, and disables security systems while the 2D player provides strategic support.
+- Progressive Hacking Abilities: The 2D player gradually unlocks tools like security camera views, door controls, and access to enemy communications.
-- Puzzle Solving: 2D player solves platformer-style puzzles to unlock paths and assist the 3D player.
+- Puzzle Solving: The 2D player solves hacking puzzles to unlock paths and reveal safe routes.
-- Speedrun Mode: Timed challenges to encourage fast and efficient gameplay.
+- Speedrun Mode: Timed challenges that encourage fast, efficient teamwork.
-- Futuristic Setting: A high-security facility with advanced technology and digital systems.
+- Futuristic Setting: A high-security facility with advanced technology and complex digital defenses.
 - Single-player Mode: Option to play with AI or switch between the two characters.